 Note: if food tends to stick to your air fryer, you can give the basket a quick spritz with oil before you add the bacon.

 - Drain the air fryer if needed.
 Cooking bacon in an air fryer can sometimes lead to white smoke coming from the air fryer due to the amount of fat that drains from the bacon, which can end up circulating in the air fryer.

 No need to stress!
 Just stop the air fryer (noting how much cooking time you have left), drain the bacon fat out of the bottom pan, and set the air fryer going again for the remaining cooking time.
 (Then pat yourself on the back for removing all that fat from your bacon before you eat it!)

-    - Keep an eye on the bacon during cooking, and cook it till its just right for you.
+- Keep an eye on the bacon during cooking, and cook it till it is just right for you.
 Everyone likes their bacon cooked differently.
 I like extra crispy bacon, so I just put it on to cook for the whole time and forget about it.
-If its the first time you have tried frying bacon in your air fryer then check it often to ensure that you don’t over cook it.
+If it’s the first time you have tried frying bacon in your air fryer then check it often to ensure that you don’t overcook it.

 - Blot the cooked bacon on a paper towel to remove any excess grease from the bacon surface.